lucas0456/lucas0456/README.md

 - 💞️ I’m looking to collaborate on house
 - 📫 How to reach me ..., I prefer not to say my personal information
 - 🏫 I'm student
 - 🌟 I'm Intend to reach my goals
+- 💯 I'm getting better every day to be better person

 <!---
 lucas0456/lucas0456 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.